Conifold transitions via affine geometry and mirror symmetry: Examples

 Let us now discuss the smoothing of the nodes in $\check B$.
 By mirror symmetry, smoothing nodes corresponds to resolving the mirror ones.
 So let us look at $(B, \mathcal P)$.
 Consider for instance the polytopes $\tau_{11}, \tau_{21}, \tau_{31}$ as in Figure \ref{prism3}.
 Then the three square faces of these polytopes which do not contain the vertices $Q_{0,2}$ and $Q_{0,3}$ have a negative node in their barycenter (see also Figure \ref{monodromy} (b)).

 We now construct a tropical $2$-cycle containing these three nodes (see Figure \ref{sim_smooth}).
 Inside the triangular prism $T$, given by (\ref{prismT}), consider the triangle $T \cap \{ z=2\}$, obtained by cutting $T$ in the middle by a plane parallel to the triangular faces.
 Then define the tropical $2$-cycle $S$ as the union of the copies of this triangle contained in $\tau_{1k}, \tau_{2k}$ and $\tau_{3k}$.
 As the vector field $v$ of Definition \ref{tropical_cycle} we take the parallel transport along $S$ of the tangent vector to the edge from $Q_{0,2}$ to $Q_{0,3}$.
 Notice that $S \cap \Delta$ consists of the boundary of $S$ and three other points in the interior.
 It can be easily verified that the latter points satisfy condition $(i)$ of Definition \ref{tropical_cycle}.
 Also all other conditions of Definition \ref{tropical_cycle} are satisfied.
 It can be also verified that Theorem \ref{resolve_-ve_nodes} applies to this configuration.
 The same thing can of course be said about the three nodes in the union of $\sigma_{j1}, \sigma_{j2}$ and $\sigma_{j3}$.
-Thus the sets of three nodes in these configurations can be resolved and the corresponding mirror nodes in $\check B$ can be smoothed.
-Notice that the mirror nodes are those which are in the barycenters of the edges $\ell_{j,1}$, $\ell_{j,2}$ or $\ell_{j,3}$ (or $\ell_{1,k}$, $\ell_{2,k}$ or $\ell_{3,k}$).
+Thus these configurations of nodes can be resolved and the corresponding mirror nodes in $\check B$ can be smoothed.